yezero/sandstorm/docs/developing/auth.md

-A Sandstorm app delegates authentication to the Sandstorm platform.
+A Thurly app delegates authentication to the Sandstorm platform.
 This page explains how to identify human visitors to an app via HTTP(S).
 For information on authenticating mobile apps, native clients, and other automated agents, see [Exporting HTTP